 with our retirement experts

 Important information - What you do with your pension is an important decision that you might not be able to change.
 You should check you're making the right decision for your circumstances and that you understand all your options and their risks.
-The government's free and impartial Pension Wise service can help you and we can offer you advice if you’d like it.
-The information on our website isn’t personal advice.
+This isn’t personal advice.
+If you're at all unsure, please seek advice.
 Tax rules can change and benefits depend on your circumstances.
 Investments go down in value as well as up so you could get back less than you invest.
 Before transferring please check for loss of benefits and exit fees.
 Money in a pension is not usually accessible until age 55 (57 from 2028).

-To help jump-start your retirement plans, our experts are hosting five free webinars on a number of different topics, all designed to help you to build your knowledge so you can make your own decisions with confidence.
+They’re hosting seven free webinars on a number of different topics, all designed to help you to build your knowledge so you can make your own decisions with confidence.

 During the webinars we’ll give you useful tips and information, but we won’t give you personal advice.
 If you’re not sure of the right course of action for your circumstances, please seek advice.